bootlin/snagboot/docs/fw_binaries.md

 either check the [U-Boot documentation](https://u-boot.readthedocs.io/en/latest/board/ti/) or the TI SDK documentation for your SoC.
 When building tiboot3, please make sure that your configuration supports booting from DFU.

+*Note for AM654x SoCs:* When building tiboot3 and tispl binaries, please check that the device trees for your board have USB components enabled in both SPL boot stages (r5 and a53).

 The following images are required for all AM6xx SoCs: